makerdao/community/governance/votes/JanSky Executive Exercise June 12, 2023.md

 ### Initiate Curve ETH/stETH Offboarding Parameters

-As per this [Atlas MIP-62](https://mips.makerdao.com/mips/details/MIP62) the first step off collateral offboarding will take place for CRVV1ETHSTETH-A based on a request from a Responsible Facilitator [here](https://forum.makerdao.com/t/stability-scope-parameter-changes-3/21238/6), if this executive proposal passes.
+As per this, [Atlas MIP-62](https://mips.makerdao.com/mips/details/MIP62) the first step of collateral offboarding will take place for CRVV1ETHSTETH-A based on a request from a Responsible Facilitator [here](https://forum.makerdao.com/t/stability-scope-parameter-changes-3/21238/6), if this executive proposal passes.

 The CRVV1ETHSTETH-A [Debt Ceilings](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) will accordingly be set to **0**.